How is tax and National Insurance calculated?

 PayCaptain provides fully interactive graphical payslips on the PayCaptain mobile app.

-The employee payslips have help icons for both Tax and NIC calculations.
+The online payslips have help icons for both Tax and NIC calculations.
 These explain the calculations is real time, depending on the actual figures for the employee's salary, rather that just a static graphic.
 This helps the employees by showing the calculations specific to their own pay.

-In summary, PayCaptain is a solution that gives employees the information and support they need to understand their pay.
-Combined with a host of innovative features to help employees struggling with debt, the PayCaptain app gives employees increased control over their finances, as well as offering more support in times of financial hardship.
+Combined with a host of innovative features to help employees struggling with debt like savings, salary advances and flexible payments, the PayCaptain app gives employees increased control over their finances, as well as offering more support in times of financial hardship.